brianshumate/vaultron/README.md

 #### Vault Data in Consul

-Vault data are stored in Consul's key/value store, which in turn is written into the `consul/consuls{0,1,2}/data` directories for each of the three Consul servers.
+Vault data stored in Consul's key/value store are written to the filesystem in the `flavors/consul/consul/consuls{0,1,2}/data` directories for each of the three Consul servers.

 Here is a tree showing the folder structure for a Consul server at `flavors/consul/consul/consuls0`: